chad-ld/articy-webpreview/INTERACTIVE_NAVIGATION_IMPLEMENTATION.md

 This document outlines the steps to add the full interactive GUI and navigation functionality from the 3.x version to our new 4.x application.
 The goal is to restore the story/dialogue navigation, choice handling, variables panel, and all interactive features while maintaining support for both 3.x and 4.x formats.

 ## Current Status
-✅ **Data Infrastructure Complete**: 4.x multi-file loading, format detection, text resolution
-✅ **File Input Complete**: Enhanced drag & drop with progress indicators
-✅ **Data Visualization Complete**: Statistics, tables, raw data viewing
+✅ **Data Infrastructure Complete**: 4.x multi-file loading, format detection, text resolution ✅ **File Input Complete**: Enhanced drag & drop with progress indicators ✅ **Data Visualization Complete**: Statistics, tables, raw data viewing 🚧 **Interactive Navigation**: In Progress - implementing step by step
-❌ **Interactive Navigation**: Missing - this is what we need to implement

 ## Phase 5: Interactive Navigation Implementation